 View Processes and Identify Users Burning Resources

 These are only a few key screens and metrics, but they were hugely impactful to this customer.
-Since implementing Goliath Performance Monitor a few months ago they have been able to catch multiple CPU and memory leaks in their environment across multiple locations.
+Since implementing Goliath Performance Monitor for Citrix Monitoring and Troubleshooting a few months ago they have been able to catch multiple CPU and memory leaks in their environment across multiple locations.
 They have also implemented additional alerting in regards to process utilization to get ahead of situations like this from happening again.